-Some groups of women, because of their race, ethnicity, cultural identity, religion or sexuality, chose to associate with similar women.
+Some groups of women, because of their ethnicity, cultural identity, religion or sexuality, chose to associate with similar women.

 Māori women were usually able to join other women’s organisations, and were sometimes actively encouraged to do so.
 However, various factors, including insidious racism, tribal ties, location, and particular interests and concerns, led them to form their own organisations.

 Sometimes these had Pākehā parallels.
 Māori Women’s Institutes grew out of the Country Women’s Institutes (CWI).
 Māori women were attracted to the home-centred philosophy of CWI and were keen to learn Pākehā crafts such as knitting and crochet.
-The institutes fostered Māori membership, included talks on Māori topics, and asked Māori women to share their flax-weaving skills.
+These institutes fostered Māori membership, included talks on Māori topics, and asked Māori women to share their flax-weaving skills.

 In areas where there was no existing CWI branch, Māori women were invited to start their own.
 The first was established in 1929, and there were 42 by 1950.
 From then, members began leaving to join branches of the Māori Women’s Welfare League.
-Like the institutes, the league focused on home and family.
+Like the institutes, the League focused on home and family.
 However, it was more concerned with social and political issues, often arising from urbanisation of Māori, and in the following years became the major national forum for Māori women of all tribal groups.

 Ladies, a plate